rokups/hello-vue-django/README.md

 ### Be aware

-For the sake of simplicity Django config is contained within it's own backend app.
+For the sake of simplicity Django config is contained within its own backend app.
 In real world setting you would probably want to remove `backend` from `INSTALLED_APPS`, create a new app and move `backend.views` to it.

 You probably want to create python virtual environment as well.
 Default python instance available will be used.